 Whilst the location, price and condition of the house are the main factors that decide how long a house takes to sell, the process of selling a house is complex, meaning there are plenty of other factors which can cause a delay.
 The biggest one of these factors is probably buyer issues.
 You could be forgiven for thinking the sale of a house is almost complete when a seller accepts an offer.
 All this means, however, is the property is ‘under contract’.
 It doesn’t mean the sale is complete.
 The final sale is subject to everything from the buyer being able to sell their home to getting final mortgage approval from their lender, all of which can cause significant delays.

 Poor estate agents can also cause delays in the sale of a house.
 If you’re thinking about selling a house through an estate agent, it’s worth doing your research beforehand to ensure they have a good reputation.
-Poor estate agents are one of the reasons “How long does it take to sell a house?” is such a difficult question to answer.
 Those which are deemed to be untrustworthy or simply incompetent are bound to put off buyers.
 A contract falling through can lengthen the amount of time it takes to sell a house.
 Being caught in a property chain means you’re dependent on the success of other house sales which you have no influence over.
 Just one link can cause the entire chain to collapse, leaving house sellers back at square one.

 One way you can cut down the amount of time it takes to sell a house is through a cash buyer.
 At UK PCB, we can find trusted cash buyers for your property, and with our fair valuation service, you could be receiving a cash offer for your property before you know it.
-How long does it take to sell a house?
 Contact UK PCB and you could sell yours in as little as 7 days!